The Truth and Lies of Micro-link I-Tip Extensions•

 Myth: People with fine hair can wear any kind of extensions.

 Fine hair can't hold that much weight, so wearing the right size and method of extensions is imperative to hair health.

-Truth: People with fine hair absolutely can wear micro-links over Tape-In's or Glue-In (Keratin Bonds).
+Truth: People with fine hair absolutely can wear I-Tips over Tape-In's or Glue-In (Keratin Bonds).
 The weight distribution in a micro-link is balanced, unlike Tape-Ins where the section of your hair that holds the tape extension is lighter in weight than the 2 tapes that are attached to it.

 Keratin bonds tend to have the same problem, the weight distribution is sometimes not equal, and the glue can be bulky and show on someone with finer hair.

 The amount of hair put in the micro-link should be same amount as the extension itself, and there should never a be a small amount of your hair holding onto a large, heavy extension.
 Monti Extensions has created I-Tips that are small and large, and copper links that fit both sizes in order to cater to all hair types.